JiHong88/suneditor/README.md

                         }
 videoUploadSizeLimit: The size of the total uploadable videos (in bytes).
                       Invokes the "onVideoUploadError" method.  default: null {Number}
+videoMultipleFile: If true, multiple videos can be selected.    default: false {Boolean}

 // Audio----------------------------------------------------------------------------------------------------------
 audioWidth      : The default width size of the audio frame.           default: '300px' {String}